ajguerrer/notebook/content/google-testing-blog/tott.md

 {{% /notice %}}

 Descriptive test names make it easy to tell what behavior is broken without looking at code.
-Also, test names naturally become longer making for a good indicator that a test needs to be split apart.
+Also, the length of a good test name helps indicate when a test needs to be split apart.

 {{% notice tip %}}
 ```cpp